CDC Cyber: Cyber 70 and 170 series

 The peripheral processor subsystem uses a technique known as barrel and slot to share the execution unit; each PP had its own memory and registers, but the processor (the slot) itself executed one instruction from each PP in turn (the barrel).
 This is a crude form of hardware multiprogramming.
 The peripheral processors have 4096 bytes of 12-bit memory words and an 18-bit accumulator register.
 Each PP has access to all I/O channels and all of the system's central memory (CM) in addition to the PP's own memory.
 The PP instruction set lacks, for example, extensive arithmetic capabilities and does not run user code; the peripheral processor subsystem's purpose is to process I/O and thereby free the more powerful central processor unit(s) to running user computations.

 A feature of the lower Cyber CPUs is the Compare Move Unit (CMU).
 It provides four additional instructions intended to aid text processing applications.
 In an unusual departure from the rest of the 15- and 30-bit instructions, these are 60-bit instructions (three actually use all 60 bits, the other use 30 bits, but its alignment requires 60 bits to be used).
 The instructions are: move a short string, move a long string, compare strings, and compare a collated string.
 They operate on six-bit fields (numbered 1 through 10) in central memory.
 For example, a single instruction can specify "move the 72 character string starting at word 1000 character 3 to location 2000 character 9".
-The CMU hardware is not included in the higher-end Cyber CPUs, because handcoded loops could run as fast or faster than the CMU instructions.
+The CMU hardware is not included in the higher-end Cyber CPUs, because hand coded loops could run as fast or faster than the CMU instructions.

 Later systems typically run CDC's NOS (Network Operating System).
-Version 1 of NOS continued to be updated until about 1981; NOS version 2 was released early 1982.
+Version 1 of NOS continued to be updated until about 1981; NOS version 2 was released early 1982, with the final version of 2.8.7 PSR 871, delivered in December 1997, which continues to have minor unofficial bug fixes, Y2K mitigation, etc in support of DtCyber.
 Besides NOS, the only other operating systems commonly used on the 170 series was NOS/BE or its predecessor SCOPE, a product of CDC's Sunnyvale division.
 These operating systems provide time-sharing of batch and interactive applications.
 The predecessor to NOS was Kronos which was in common use up until 1975 or so.
 Due to the strong dependency of developed applications on the particular installation's character set, many installations chose to run the older operating systems rather than convert their applications.
 Other installations would patch newer versions of the operating system to use the older character set to maintain application compatibility.